 What Did We Learn?

 - You create alerts on Streams.
-Lightstep Satellites continuously monitor 100% of your telemetry data, looking for instances where defined thresholds are crossed.
+Lightstep Microsatellites continuously send 100% of your telemetry data and the Saas looks for instances where defined thresholds are crossed.

 - You create alerts by defining a destination for the alert, a threshold that should trigger the alert, and rules for when the alert should be sent.